 Common symptoms of an infection

 - Fever—temperature of 100.4 degrees F (38.3o C) or higher

 - Swelling, tenderness, and redness in the skin or in the area over a bone or joint

 Families of patients with sickle cell disease should watch for fever.
 A body temperature of 100.4 degrees F or higher is a medical emergency.
 Call the H clinic right away at 901-595-5041 if your child has a fever of 100.4 degrees F or higher.

 After 5 p.m. and on weekends and holidays:

 Call the St. Jude operator at 901-595-3300 and ask to speak with the hematologist on call.
-If there is a delay in speaking with someone from St. Jude, you should seek care at your doctor’s office or your local hospital emergency department.
+If there is a delay in speaking with someone from St. Jude, seek care at your doctor’s office or your local hospital emergency department.

 Managing infection in a person with sickle cell disease

 At home, do not give fever reducers, such as acetaminophen (Tylenol®) or ibuprofen (Motrin®, Advil®), for a fever of 100.4 degrees F or higher.
 Although these medicines can lower the body’s temperature, they can mask infection symptoms.